-6. Click "OK", to save the settings.
+6. Click "OK", and then "Apply" to save the settings.

-Connecting your computer to a Wireless Router or Access Point that uses WPA-PSK (no server)
+Connecting your Computer to a Wireless Router or Access Point that uses WPA-PSK (no server)

 - 1. Double-click the "Signal Indicator" icon to bring up the "Wireless Network Properties" screen.
 The "Advanced" button will allow you to view and configure more options of your Card. - 2.
 Under the "Wireless Networks" tab, select a network name from the "Available networks" list and click "Configure".
 The following screen will appear.